-ACT 18 for both composite and reading sub-score

-SAT 460 Critical Reading
+ACT 18 for both composite and reading sub-score SAT 460 Evidence-based Reading and Writing

 The scores must be from within the past 24 months at time of application to the University.

 Undergraduate students who submit standardized scores that do not meet these minimum requirements may be considered for provisional admission.
 In this circumstance, the University reserves the right to: